Paul Martin (illustrator): Commercial artist

-Martin designed Wrigley Company's light bulb spectacular, which showcased six acrobatic "spearmen" on a Broadway billboard in 1917.
-It was the world's largest display panel, at 200 feet by 50 feet.
-It covered an entire city block in Times Square, between 43rd and 44th Sts.
+Martin designed the Wrigley Company's original light bulb extravaganza, which showcased six acrobatic "spearmen" on a Broadway billboard in 1917.
+It was the world's largest display panel, at 200 by 50 feet.
+It covered a full city block in Times Square, between 43rd and 44th Streets.
 This panoramic light show was a major tourist attraction for seven years.
-The Wrigley name was synonymous with big-time advertising.
-He created a poster for the war effort titled "Serve Your Country" (double meaning), which depicted a fashionable young woman serving in tennis.
-It was for the War Camp Community Service in 1918.
-Women were encouraged to entertain off-duty soldiers by joining them in activities such as dancing, dining, sightseeing, socializing, and theatergoing.
-A silkscreen version of the poster has been on display at the International Tennis Hall of Fame since 1965.
+The Wrigley name became synonymous with large-scale advertising because of such massive displays.
+Martin created a poster with a double meaning for War Camp Activities in 1918.
+It was titled Serve Your Country and depicted a fashionable young woman serving a tennis ball.
+Women participated nationwide in fundraising tournaments to support recreation for on-base service members.
+However, the title carried a broader meaning aligned with the War Camp Community Service's mission.
+(Note: The federal War Camp Activities managed soldiers' needs within the barracks, while the War Camp Community Service provided entertainment for troops on leave.
+They had a supportive and complementary relationship.)
+It encouraged women to entertain off-duty soldiers, sailors, and marines by joining them in activities such as dancing, dining, sightseeing, socializing, and attending theater shows.
+A silkscreen version of the poster has been on display at the Tennis Hall of Fame since 1965.

-He drew five different scenes of snow activities for the New York, Ontario and Western Railway (a passenger & freight carrier) in 1921–22.
-They described the Catskills of Sullivan County as a lively and refreshing vacation spot.
-He designed greeting cards for William Edwin Rudge, Inc., 1921.
-Martin drew a cheerful boy eating Heinz Baked Beans while confidently saying, "I Know Beans," 1927.
-(Note: Official Gazette, May 1927 vol. 358, p.
-632. Slogan.
+He drew five different scenes of snow activities for the New York, Ontario and Western Railway (a passenger and freight carrier) in 1921–22.
+They depicted the Catskills of Sullivan County as a lively and refreshing vacation spot.
+He designed greeting cards for William Edwin Rudge, Inc., of Mount Vernon, New York.
+Martin drew a cheerful boy eating Heinz Baked Beans while confidently declaring, "I Know Beans," in 1927.
+(Note: Official Gazette, May 1927, vol. 358, p.
+632 (slogan).
 HathiTrust.)
-He also created two posters for the American Junior Red Cross, 1929–30.
-The first was titled "The Flag of Service the World Around."
-It featured children in festive costumes behind a globe, with one holding up a large Red Cross flag.
-The second was titled "Juniors Helping Everywhere."
-It showed twenty miniature scenes of children worldwide in various supportive roles.
+He also created two posters for the American Junior Red Cross in 1929–30.
+The first was titled The Flag of Service the World Around.
+It featured children in festive costumes behind the globe, with one holding up a large Red Cross flag.
+The second was titled Juniors Helping Everywhere, which included twenty miniature scenes.
+It showed children worldwide in various supportive roles.